 For more expert advice, check out B-Schooled podcast episode #130: 6 Things You Think You Know About MBA Essay Writing (But Might Not)

 We recommend that candidates allocate two to three hours each time they sit down to work on their essays, especially for the first few drafts.
 Non-native English speakers may find they need to allow even more time for their applications, particularly writing, revising, editing, proofing, formatting, and inputting essays.
 That said, applicants should also avoid the “marathon session.”
 Few people remain sharp or creative during eight hours of writing and editing.

 Summer is right around the corner.
 Now is the time to launch into your MBA application journey with an eye toward MBA admissions success.
-Make this the year you take those vital first steps toward transforming your career.
+Make 2023 the year you take those vital first steps toward transforming your career.